Legend (2015 film): Plot

 Reg enters into a relationship with Frances, his driver's sister, whom he eventually marries.
 When he is imprisoned for a previous criminal conviction, which he cannot evade, she makes him swear that he will leave his criminal life behind.
 He never honours this oath because of the allure of crime.
-While Reg is in prison, Ron's mental instability and violent temperament result in severe financial setbacks at the nightclub.
+While Reg is in prison, Ron's mental instability and violent temperament result in severe financial setbacks at the nightclub, as well as his thinly-veiled hostility and jealousy towards Frances.
 It is almost forced to close after Ron scares away most of the customers.
 On the first night after Reg's release from prison, the brothers have an all-out fist fight, but they manage to patch things up, at least partially.

 The reputation of the brothers has spread to the United States.
 They are approached by Angelo Bruno of the Philadelphia crime family who, on behalf of Meyer Lansky and the American Mafia, wants to engage them in a crime-syndicate deal.
 Bruno agrees to a fifty-fifty deal with Reg to split London's underground gambling profits in exchange for local protection by the brothers.
-Initially, this system is highly lucrative for the Kray brothers; however, Ron's paranoia and inclination towards violence causes problems for Reg's efforts to maintain control.
-Ron's barely concealed volatility results in his publicly murdering George Cornell, an associate of the Torture Gang.
+Initially, this system is highly lucrative for the Kray brothers; however, Ron's paranoia and inclination towards violence causes problems for Reg's efforts to maintain control—Ron (who enjoys the violence of being a gangster) clashes with Reggie's restraint and insight.
+Ron's barely concealed volatility results in his publicly murdering George Cornell, an associate of the Torture Gang; when he goes to the Kray family home afterward, Reggie and Ron's mother asks Reggie to protect Ron: "He's your brother".
 As a result, Scotland Yard opens a full investigation of the Kray brothers.